learning-zone/azure-basics/README.md

 #### Q. What steps would you take to identify and resolve role assignment conflicts?
 #### Q. How do you handle scenarios where users lose access due to Conditional Access policies?
 #### Q. How would you investigate and resolve issues with self-service password reset or MFA?
+#### Q. What is Azure Active Directory (AAD), and what are its main features?
+#### Q. Can you explain the role of Azure AD in managing identities and access?
+#### Q. What are role-based access controls (RBAC) in Azure, and how do they work?
+#### Q. How would you assign roles to users and groups in Azure?
+#### Q. What is the difference between Azure AD and on-premises Active Directory?
+#### Q. How does Azure AD Connect work, and what are its key benefits?
+#### Q. What is Multi-Factor Authentication (MFA), and how do you implement it in Azure?
+#### Q. What are Managed Identities in Azure, and how do they help with access management?
+#### Q. Can you explain the concept of Conditional Access in Azure AD?
+#### Q. How would you configure and enforce Conditional Access policies?
+#### Q. What are Azure AD B2C and B2B, and what are their use cases?
+#### Q. How do you integrate Azure AD with third-party applications?
+#### Q. What is Privileged Identity Management (PIM) in Azure AD, and why is it important?
+#### Q. How do you manage guest users and external collaborators in Azure AD?
+#### Q. What is Azure AD Identity Protection, and how does it help secure identities?
+#### Q. How do you monitor and audit access in Azure?
+#### Q. What is the purpose of Azure AD Application Proxy, and how is it used?
+#### Q. How do you handle access reviews in Azure AD?
+#### Q. Can you explain the use of service principals in Azure AD?
+#### Q. What are some best practices for managing access and identities in Azure?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>